Bounded rationality: Behavioral economics

 Bounded rationality attempts to address assumption points discussed within neoclassical economics theory during the 1950s.
 This theory assumes that the complex problem, the way in which the problem is presented, all alternative choices, and a utility function, are all provided to decision-makers in advance, where this may not be realistic.
 This was widely used and accepted for a number of decades, however economists realised some disadvantages exist in utilising this theory.
 This theory did not consider how problems are initially discovered by decision-makers, which could have an impact on the overall decision.
 Additionally, personal values, the way in which alternatives are discovered and created, and the environment surrounding the decision-making process are also not considered when using this theory.
 Alternatively, bounded rationality focuses on the cognitive ability of the decision-maker and the factors which may inhibit optimal decision-making.
 Additionally, placing a focus on organisations rather than focusing on markets as neoclassical economics theory does, bounded rationality is also the basis for many other economics theories (e.g. organisational theory) as it emphasises that the "...performance and success of an organisation is governed primarily by the psychological limitations of its members..." as stated by John D.W.
 Morecroft (1981).

 One concept closely related to the idea of bounded rationality is nudging.
 The connection between nudging and bounded rationality lies in the fact that nudges are designed to help people overcome the cognitive limitations and biases that arise from their bounded rationality.
 Nudging involves designing choice architectures that guide people towards making better decisions without limiting their freedom of choice.
 The concept was popularized by Richard Thaler and Cass Sunstein in their 2008 book "Nudge: Improving Decisions About Health, Wealth, and Happiness."
-As nudging has become more popular in the last decade, governments around the world and nongovernmental organizations like the United Nations have established behavioral insights teams or incorporated nudging into their policy-making processes.